-In this paper we have combined a classical distributed computing approach (voting) with a game-theoretic one (cost-based incentives and payoffs) that lead to an algorithm that enables a master to reliably obtain a task result despite the co-existence of malicious, altruistic and rational workers.
+In this paper we have combined a classical distributed computing approach (voting) with a gametheoretic one (cost-based incentives and payoffs) that lead to an algorithm that enables a master to reliably obtain a task result despite the co-existence of malicious, altruistic and rational workers.
 To the best of our knowledge, this is the first work to consider such Internet-based master-worker computations under these assumptions.

 Several future directions emanate from this work.
 For example, in this work we have considered a cost-free, weak version of worker collusion (all rational cheaters and malicious workers return the same incorrect task result).
-It would be interesting to study more involved types of collusion, like the ones studied in [1] or [5].
+It would be interesting to study more involved collusions, as the ones studied in [2] or [8].
 Another interesting extension of our work would be to consider the case in which the network is unreliable, and hence the replies of some workers might not reach the master.
 This should greatly affect the decision policy and the reward scheme of the master.
 Finally, in this work, we have considered a single-task one-shot protocol, in which the master decides which task result to accept in one round of message exchange with the workers.
-It would be interesting to consider several task waves over multiple rounds, that is, view the computation as a Repeated Game [27].
+It would be interesting to consider several task waves over multiple rounds, that is, view the computation as an Evolutionary Game [25,46].
 The master could use the knowledge gained in the previous rounds to increase its utility and decrease its probability of error in future rounds.
-Issues such as worker reputation could be taken into account.
+Issues such as worker aspiration level [7] could be taken into account.